johannschopplich/unlazy/docs/api/lazy-load.md

 # `lazyLoad`

 The `lazyLoad` function takes a CSS selector, a DOM element, a list of DOM elements, or an array of DOM elements to lazy-load.
-By default, it processes all images with the `loading="lazy"` attribute
+By default, it processes all images with the `loading="lazy"` attribute.

 ## How It Works